-Despite the implementation of cost-mitigation measures, the operating expense ratio has increased slightly to 16%, up from 13% the previous year.
-Nonetheless, the operating efficiency of the power plants is expected to remain in line with the established plans and budgets.
+With the lower revenue achieved this year as a result of the forced outage experienced by Sarangani Phase 1 for the first two months of this year, operating expense ratio slightly increased to 14% from 13% in the previous year.
+The operating efficiency of the power plants is expected to continue in accordance with the plans and budgets.